kishimisu/Crash-NST-Level-Editor/README_Level_Editor.md

 - Or choose "`none`" to create a new empty level containing:
   - a camera
   - a light source
+  - a music theme
   - a level start & level end
   - a platform with collisions
   - most common crates

 Choosing "`none`" also unlock these additional parameters:
   - **Lighting**: Import the main lighting/ambience from another level
+  - **Music**: Import the main music theme from another level (you can still import custom music later on)
   - **Mode**: Crash 1, 2 or 3 (used to create the level start & end)

 _basic empty template_: